-Depending on the nature and severity of the offence, you could be given a Section 10 order and avoid conviction, be given a good behaviour bond, be required to pay fines, or face a term in prison.
+Depending on the nature and severity of the offence, you could be given a section 10 dismissal or conditional release order and avoid conviction, be given a good behaviour bond, be required to pay fines, or face a term in prison.

 Community service is a common penalty for criminal offences in NSW, and there are certain conditions attached.

 What is community service?

 Community service refers to undertaking work for the benefit of the community as a punishment for an offence you have committed.